 In lecture examinations, the fourth and fifth times you sit the examination you must be examined by committee.
 Students can also request a committee examination for the third time they sit the examination.
-This also applies to courses with an examination-immanent character.

 The format of the examination (oral, written or oral and written combined) remains the same unless the course instructor decides to use a different format for committee examinations; this must be announced in the course description in TUGRAZonline and in the first class of the course.